rodrigobivarazevedo/test/README.md

 Developing new drugs can be more efficient.
 Large datasets can be analyzed and help to identify potential drug targets, as well as potential disease pathways.
 This can personalize the development of new treatments and better understand certain diseases' pathogenesis.
 AI-driven drug discovery solutions have the potential to significantly reduce the cost and time involved in drug discovery and development.

-Example: “Artificial intelligence in drug discovery and development.”
+Example of: “Artificial intelligence in drug discovery and development.”

 **“To decrease the financial cost and chances of failures that accompany VS, pharmaceutical companies are shifting towards AI.
 There was an increase in the AI market from US$200 million in 2015 to US$700 million in 2018, and is expected to increase to $5 billion by 2024.
 A 40% projected growth from 2017 to 2024“**,(Paul et al., 2021)